KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 You can then start dictating with ``DictationService/startDictation(with:)`` and stop it with ``DictationService/stopDictation()``.
 Since dictation may stop at any time, for instance by silence, services must describe how to access the result when the operation completes.

-For instance, the ``StandardDictationService`` will continously update the observable ``DictationContext`` to let you observe and display the current dictation state in your app.
+For instance, the ``StandardDictationService`` will continously update the observable ``DictationContext`` to let you observe and display the current dictation state.

 A dictation service should call ``DictationService/requestDictationAuthorization()`` to ask the user for the required permissions before starting a dictation operation.
-You can call this function manually as well, to avoid interrupting the first dictation operation with alerts.
+You can call this function manually as well, to avoid interrupting the first dictation operation.